DSXiangLi/DecryptPrompt/README.md

   - o1-Coder: an o1 Replication for Coding
   - Scaling of Search and Learning: A Roadmap to Reproduce o1 from Reinforcement Learning Perspective
   - Sky-T1: Train your own O1 preview model within $450
+  - Towards System 2 Reasoning in LLMs: Learning How to Think With Meta Chain-of-Thought

 ###  指令微调&对齐 (instruction_tunning)
 - 经典方案